varjolab/ProteoGyver/README.md

 ## Security

 The app is insecure as it is.
-It is intended to be run on a network that is not exposed to the public internet, and contain data only accessible to trusted users.
+It is intended to be run on a network that is not exposed to the public internet.
+PG is designed to contain only nonsensitive data.
+Besides public databases, PG will optionally contain information about sample MS runs (run IDs, sample names, TIC/BPC etc.)

 ## QC and quick analysis toolset